jessesquires/talks/2016/09-23 140 Proposals in 30 minutes/140_proposals_in_30_minutes.md

 ![](img/erlich-money.gif)

+^Every change in software is a trade-off
+The cost of the change you make now is forgoing the next best change you could have made

 ---

 # [fit] __*Opportunity*__
 # [fit] __*Cost*__
 # [fit] what did we give up?

-^Most of Swift 3's original goals!
+^Most of Swift 3 original goals!
-^ABI, generics
+ABI, generics
-^First OSS release, novelty effect, necessary evil ^But source stability is extremely important
+First OSS release, novelty effect, necessary evil
+But source stability is extremely important

 ---